 Dr Tamsin Badcoe, (Lecturer), Early modern book trade; early modern prose fiction, especially the writings of Thomas Nashe; Edmund Spenser and representations of ' space' (actual and metaphorical) in The Faerie Queene.

-Dr Andrew Blades, (Lecturer), 20th century American literature; Aids literature; literature and anxiety; medical humanities; queer writing; the literature of HIV/AIDS
+Dr Andrew Blades, (Lecturer), 20th century American literature; literature and anxiety; medical humanities; queer writing; the literature of HIV/AIDS

 Dr Stephen Cheeke, (Senior Lecturer), Aestheticism; early modernism; Literature and Art (painting, sculpture and photography); Literature, Art and Christianity; Nineteenth-century literature, Shelley, Byron, Keats, Coleridge and De Quincey; Robert Browning, John Ruskin, D.G, Rossetti and Walter Pater; Theological Aesthetics; word and image relations